stlab/better-code/better-code/src/chapter-2-contracts.md

 explicit precondition that isn't implied by the summary: it requires that the predicate be a strict weak ordering.

-Note that _some_ precondition on the predicate is needed just to make the result a meaningful sort with respect to the predicate.
+_Some_ precondition on the predicate is needed just to make the result a meaningful sort with respect to the predicate.
 For example, a totally unconstrained predicate could return random boolean values, and there's no reasonable sense in which the function could be said to leave the elements sorted with respect to that.
-So the predicate at least has to be stable.
+Therefore the predicate at least has to be stable.
 To leave elements meaningfully sorted, the predicate has to be *transitive*: if it is `true` for elements (*i*, *j*), it must also be true for elements (*i*, *j*+1).
 A strict weak ordering has both of these properties, among others.

-Note also that the performance of this method is documented.
+Note that the performance of this method is documented.
 Time and space complexity have to be part of the contract if you want your clients to be able to reason locally about the performance of their own code.

+The strict weak ordering requirement is a great example of a precondition that can't be efficiently checked.
+To do so would require at least *N*² comparisons, where *N* is the number of elements, which would violate the complexity bound of the algorithm.

 The summary gives the postcondition that no two adjacent elements are out-of-order according to the predicate.
 The contract is perfectly